MALIBU, Calif. (AP)--Gonzaga rebounded from a disappointing conference defeat with a rout.

 Pepperdine Men's Basketball Game Notes

-- A near sellout is expected as the Pepperdine men's basketball team concludes its home season against #13 Gonzaga on Saturday.
+THE FACTS - A near sellout is expected as the Pepperdine men's basketball team concludes its home season against #13 Gonzaga on Saturday.
 It's an early start time (6 p.m.) due to the game being on FOX Sports West.
 Pepperdine finishes the regular season next week on the road, and the West Coast Conference Tournament follows the week after in Las Vegas.

 GAME #28 - Saturday (Feb.
 20) at Firestone Fieldhouse: Pepperdine (7-20, 3-8) vs. Gonzaga (21-5, 9-2) at 6 p.m.
 Gonzaga is ranked #13 by the Associated Press and #9 in the ESPN/USA Today poll.